 Frequently Asked Questions - Digital Signatures

-A directory of FAQ's on other subjects is here.
+FAQs on other subjects here.

 In brief, a signing certificate binds the identity of the person to a signing key.
 The Certificate Authority(CA) issues a signing certificate in a process that confirms the identity of the requester.
 Synonyms for a signing certificate include public key certificate and x.509 certificate.

 The process of confirming a person's identity and associating this with a public/private key pair can vary and this results in different levels of trust.
 For example, a signing certificate that is issued based only on an e-mail address likely has little trust.
 With a greater trust model usually comes some additional expense related to the issuance of a signing certificate.
-For additional details about using certificates in the IP-Protector software and implying trust click here.

 A Certificate Authority has additional activities beyond issuing signing certificates, including managing the revocation of certificates in the event the user notifies them of a compromise and then publishing these Revocation Lists (CRL).
 When implementing digital signature technology within an organization, the organization can either operate its own CA system, or use the CA service of a commercial CA.